Available Software

 Modules are simply configuration files that dynamically change your environment allowing you to run a particular application or provide access to a particular library.
 The module system allows CCR to provide multiple versions of software concurrently and enables users to easily switch between different versions without conflicts.
 Users can also build and maintain their own modules for more fine grained control over your groups environment.

-Modules are managed using a tool called Lmod developed by TACC.
-For a more comprehensive overview of Lmod you can read the user guide here.
+Modules are managed using a tool called Lmod developed by the Texas Advanced Computing Center (TACC).
+For a more comprehensive overview of Lmod you can read the Lmod user guide.

 To see what software modules are available, ssh into the login node and run: